Cleo Communications: Expansion

 In June 2014, Cleo opened an office in Chicago for members of its support and Ashok and teams.
 In 2014, the company hired Jorge Rodriguez as Senior Vice President of Product Development and John Thielens as Vice President of Technology.
 Cleo hired Dave Brunswick as Vice President of Solutions for North America in 2015, and Cleo hired Ken Lyons to lead global sales in 2016.
 Lyons now serves as the company's Chief Revenue Officer.
 More recent additions to the company's leadership team include Vipin Mittal, Vice President, Customer Experience, and Tushar Patel, CMO.

 Cleo opened its product development facility in Bengaluru, India, in 2015 and expanded its hybrid cloud integration teams into a new office there in 2017.
 The company also opened a London office in 2016 and expanded its network of channel partners in EMEA.

 In 2016, Cleo acquired EXTOL International, a Pottsville, Pa.-based business and EDI integration and data transformation company for an undisclosed amount.
 In 2017, the company moved its headquarters from Loves Park, Illinois, to Rockford.

 In 2021 the company received a significant growth investment from H.I.G.
-Capital.
+Capital, which acquired Cleo from Alpine Investors and Peterson Partners.

 In July 2022, Cleo opened a new, 5,000-square-foot office located in Chicago's Loop.

 In November 2022, Cleo launched an accelerator for Microsoft Dynamics 365 SCM-to-X12 and a connector for Microsoft Dynamics 365 Business Central.
 These pre-built solutions allow businesses and users to quickly build integration flows that integrate their digital ecosystems.
 In March 2023, Cleo released CIC PAVE (Procurement Automation and Vendor Enablement).
 PAVE provides customers with enhanced supply chain visibility via a supplier portal that allows the customer to keep vendor interaction in a single location, even if they cannot use EDI or have API-ready applications.

 In December 2023, Cleo acquired ECS International, an integration technology company based in the Netherlands.

+In January 2025, Cleo acquired DataTrans Solutions (DTS), a cloud-based procurement automation and Web EDI provider.